 You can also advertise your open positions on online job searching websites, including international resources such as Indeed and Glassdoor as well as local recruitment sites.
 Many companies find talent through mass media advertisements, such as print, radio, and television.
 Promoting your open positions across a range of mediums will yield your best chance of a successful hire.

-How to Hire Iraqi Employees
+How to Hire Employees in Iraq

 Once you’ve completed the interview and assessment processes and are confident you’ve found the right fit for your company, you can make the employment relationship official.
 Employment contracts should be written in Arabic, or Kurdish in the region of Kurdistan, and may specify either a fixed-term or indefinite employment duration.
 Fixed-term contracts may refer to a period of up to one year and list specific services or work.
 If a fixed-term contract is extended more than once, it is considered an indefinite-term contract.